olegbl/eso-mods/GamePadHelper/readme.md

 ## Auto Charge

 automatically charges equipped weapons (main hand, off hand, backup main, backup off) with soul gems when their charge drops below 25%, using the highest level filled soul gem available.

+---

-Configure with /gph charge.
+Configure with `/gph charge`.

 ## Auto Eye

 automates Antiquarian's Eye usage by slotting and using the collectible automatically when not in combat or moving, and unslotting when blocked.

+---

-Configure with /gph eye.
+Configure with `/gph eye`.

 ## Auto Repair

 automatically repairs all equipped items when opening a merchant store, provided repair is available and costs gold.

+---

-Configure with /gph repair.
+Configure with `/gph repair`.

 ## Dungeon Finder

 enhances the dungeon finder by displaying pledge quests in the list, replacing dungeon names with their corresponding pledge quest names for easier identification.

+---

-Configure with /gph dungeon.
+Configure with `/gph dungeon`.

 ## Fishing

 enhances fishing with controller vibration feedback on fish bites, 'Reel in!' alerts, and automatic bait selection based on fishing hole type.

+---

-Configure with /gph fish and /gph bait.
+Configure with `/gph fish` and `/gph bait`.

 ## Gear Comparison